gr2m/github-project/README.md

 }

 // add a new item using an existing issue
-// You would usually retriev the issue node ID from an event payload, such as `event.issue.node_id` const newItem = await project.items.add(issue.node_id, { priority: 1 });
+// You would usually retrieve the issue node ID from an event payload, such as `event.issue.node_id` const newItem = await project.items.add(issue.node_id, { priority: 1 });

 // retrieve a single item using the issue node ID (passing item node ID as string works, too)